openoakland/opendisclosure/README.md

 We process that data in a nightly ETL process.
 Every day (or so) [this dataset][1] is updated with the latest version of the data. **There is a [data dictionary of what all the columns mean here][2].**

+## Deploying

+In order to deploy to production ([opendisclosure.io]) you will need a couple things:

+1. A public-private SSH keypair (use the `ssh-keygen` command to make one)
+2. A [Heroku][https://heroku.com] account.
+Make sure to associate it with your public key (`~/.ssh/id_rsa.pub`)
+3. Permission for your Heroku account to deploy.
+You can get this from the current OpenDisclosure maintainers.

+Then, you can deploy via git:

+    # first time setup:
+    git remote add heroku git@heroku.com:opendisclosure.git

+    # to deploy:
+    git checkout master
+    # highly recommended: run `git log` so you know what will be deployed.
+When
+    # ready to deploy, run:
+    git push heroku master

+Make sure to push changes back to this repository as well, so that heroku and this repository's master branch stay in-sync!